le-dat/IUH-TSE-CLUB-FE/README.md

 ## 🚀 Getting Started

+#### Introduction

+1. You need to create your account by registering => https://le-quoc-dat-frontend-web-app.vercel.app/register
+2. Then login to use this app => https://le-quoc-dat-frontend-web-app.vercel.app/login

 #### ⚙️ Prepare the environment

 1. Make sure you have [Node.js](https://nodejs.org/) installed, preferably with [npm](https://www.npmjs.com/) or [yarn](https://yarnpkg.com/).
 Ensure that your Node.js version is **20.0.0 or higher**.